-Stone is an excellent material for house facades and exterior finishes.
-Natural stone facades are durable and resistant to temperature changes.
-Granite, basalt, slate are indispensable for surfaces that are subject to constant weathering.
+Stone is an excellent building and decorative material for house facades and exterior finishes.
+Some natural stone types are more resistant to atmospheric impacts while others can be very sensitive to them.
+Granite, basalt, quartzite slabs are extremely durable and resistant to temperature changes.
+They are a great choice for architectural elements that are subject to constant weathering.